-- 1167 A common approach to assessing model uncertainty are coordinated, multi-model studies, - 1168 commonly called model intercomparison projects or MIPs.
-They can be used to explore the - simulated range of model behaviors, to isolate the strengths and weaknesses of different models - in a controlled setting, and to interpret, through idealized experiments, inter-model differences - 1171 (IPCC 2013).
-Carefully designed experiments can also offer a way to distinguish between errors - particular to an individual model and those that might be more universal and should become - 1173 priority targets for model improvement (IPCC 2013).
-These studies rely on common agreed- - upon protocols for simulating certain processes and writing of diagnostic output to ensure that - best practices are followed, and results are comparable (e.g., Griffies et al., 2016).
-The best- - known model intercomparison project is probably the Coupled Model Intercomparison Project - 1177 (CMIP, Eyring et al., 2016), which is currently finishing up its 6th phase.
-Within CMIP6, the - carbon dioxide removal intercomparison project (CDRMIP; Keller et al., 2018) is the first project - to develop a model intercomparison experiment for ocean alkalinity enhancement.
-This and - other MIP examples, including those conducted at smaller region scales (Wilcox et al., 2022), - provide a blueprint for developing coordinated multi-model experiments.
+A common approach to assessing model uncertainty are coordinated, multi-model studies, commonly called model intercomparison projects or MIPs.
+They can be used to explore the simulated range of model behaviors, to isolate the strengths and weaknesses of different models in a controlled setting, and to interpret, through idealized experiments, inter-model differences (IPCC 2013).
+Carefully designed experiments can also offer a way to distinguish between errors particular to an individual model and those that might be more universal and should become priority targets for model improvement (IPCC 2013).
+These studies rely on common agreed-upon protocols for simulating certain processes and writing of diagnostic output to ensure that best practices are followed, and results are comparable (e.g., Griffies et al., 2016).
+The best-known model intercomparison project is probably the Coupled Model Intercomparison Project (CMIP, Eyring et al., 2016), which is currently finishing up its 6th phase.
+Within CMIP6, the carbon dioxide removal intercomparison project (CDRMIP; Keller et al., 2018) is the first project to develop a model intercomparison experiment for ocean alkalinity enhancement.
+This and other MIP examples, including those conducted at smaller region scales (Wilcox et al., 2022), provide a blueprint for developing

-1182 The following key practices have proven useful in previous coordinated multi-model 1183 comparisons.
-Since broad participation is typically desired, the protocol should be 1184 straightforward for modeling groups to implement, otherwise few will have the resources to 1185 participate.
-In practice this means avoiding new implementations of complex code or requiring 1186 too many or too long simulations.
-If applicable, forcing data should be centrally prepared and 1187 provided to participants in a standardized way that enables easy modification or reformatting, 1188 if needed, for use with different models.
-Using common simulations that modeling groups are 1189 likely to have completed already, e.g., climate change scenarios, as control runs and 1190 experimental branching points is helpful for minimizing the number of additional required 1191 simulations.
-It is useful to establish common practices that facilitate the production and analysis 1192 of the model output, e.g., what should be archived and shared (Juckes et. al., 2020) and data 1193 standards governing the structure and required metadata for model output (Pascoe et al., 2020).
-1194 Shared software to standardize model output, such as the Climate Model Output Rewriter 1195 (CMOR; https://cmor.llnl.gov/) commonly used in CMIP, can be helpful.
-To maximize the use of 1196 model output, it should be made available for public download with digital object identifiers 1197 (DOIs).
-The Earth System Grid Federation (ESGF) is an example of such a system (Petrie et al., 1198 2021).
-If applicable, preparing and providing quality-controlled observational datasets for 1199 model evaluation is useful for facilitating analytical efforts (Waliser et al., 2020).
-Coordinating 1200 the analysis is helpful to avoid duplicative efforts and ensure consistent application of 1201 evaluation metrics.
-Finally, the design of a coordinated multi-model experiment and all its 1202 procedures should be well documented in publications or permanently archived protocols.
-It is 1203 advisable to test the multi-model experiment with a small subset of models, before inviting a 1204 large number of participants.
-Furthermore, it is worth remembering that the science questions 1205 must be appropriate.
-MIPs require much effort and not every science question needs a MIP to 1206 be answered.
+The following key practices have proven useful in previous coordinated multi-model comparisons:

+- Since broad participation is typically desired, the protocol should be straightforward for modeling groups to implement, otherwise few will have the resources to participate.
+In practice this means avoiding new implementations of complex code or requiring too many or too long simulations. - If applicable, forcing data should be centrally prepared and provided to participants in a standardized way that enables easy modification or reformatting, if needed, for use with different models. - Using common simulations that modeling groups are likely to have completed already, e.g., climate change scenarios, as control runs and experimental branching points is helpful for minimizing the number of additional required simulations. - It is useful to establish common practices that facilitate the production and analysis of the model output, e.g., what should be archived and shared (Juckes et. al., 2020) and data standards governing the structure and required metadata for model output (Pascoe et al., 2020). - Shared software to standardize model output, such as the Climate Model Output Rewriter (CMOR; https://cmor.llnl.gov/) commonly used in CMIP, can be helpful. - To maximize the use of model output, it should be made available for public download with digital object identifiers (DOIs).
+The Earth System Grid Federation (ESGF) is an example of such a system (Petrie et al., 2021). - If applicable, preparing and providing quality-controlled observational datasets for model evaluation is useful for facilitating analytical efforts (Waliser et al., 2020). - Coordinating the analysis is helpful to avoid duplicative efforts and ensure consistent application of evaluation metrics. - Finally, the design of a coordinated multi-model experiment and all its procedures should be well documented in publications or permanently archived protocols.

+It is advisable to test the multi-model experiment with a small subset of models, before inviting a large number of participants.
+Furthermore, it is worth remembering that the science questions must be appropriate.
+MIPs require much effort and not every science question needs a MIP to be answered.

-5 Summary and Key Recommendations
+5 Summary